Graduate School Readmission

 Eligibility for reactivation requires the student to be:

-Students who do not request reactivation before the start of the semester must follow the readmission process.
+Students who do not request reactivation before the start of the semester must follow the readmission process and will be subject to the six-year graduate coursework validity requirement.